Wet forecast for Thailand

 The Songkran Festival takes place from 13-15 April, 2013, and during this time of family reunion, houses will be cleaned, Buddhas bathed and kids will sprinkle water over the hands of monks and elders.
 But this is also no time to wear your best outfit, as Judie Turner explains…

-“The first day of my 3-month Asian journey was spent in Bangkok.
+“The first day of my 3-month Asian holiday was spent in Bangkok.
 Unknown to me, it was Songkran, the New Year holiday.
 I decided to walk along the canal track and was most surprised when several children started to squirt water pistols at me.
 Having visited Thailand prior, I thought this behaviour was strange, especially all the giggles that accompanied the water jets.

 As I neared Koh San Road at 10 am, the festival became evident.
 In no time I was saturated.
 As I was required to wait to buy a ticket to Ko Samui, which did not materialise till 7pm, my day was a continual drench – I was hosed, squirted and covered in buckets of water thrown from windows and cars.
 Seven total drenchings plus a white clay substance smeared all over my face and clothes.
 But each attack was performed in typical friendly Thai spirit.